jublx/steamcmd-arm64-base/README.md

 # SteamCMD ARM64 Docker Image

-A Docker container for running SteamCMD on ARM64 architecture using FEX emulation.
+A Docker container for running SteamCMD servers on ARM64 architecture using FEX emulation.
 This container allows you to run Steam dedicated servers and download Steam content on ARM64 platforms like Apple Silicon Macs, Raspberry Pi, and ARM-based cloud instances.

 ## Prerequisites